EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

                 ResourceSync Framework Specification

     changelist
-        A changelis is an xml-document of type :term:`sitemap` that enlists resources that have changed since a previous synchronization.
+        A changelist is an xml-document of type :term:`sitemap` that enlists resources that have changed since a previous synchronization.

         .. seealso::